LED Grow Lights for Microgreens, Do They Work? – Afraid Not

 Current Thoughts on LED Grow Lights for Microgreens

-This section is labeled "current thoughts", because, well, this is a work in progress.
-New data will always be available possibility changing my opinion.
-That's the beauty of blogging platforms, it's easy to change the text in a couple of minutes.
+This section is labeled “current thoughts” because this is a work in progress.
+New data will always be available, possibly changing my opinion.
+That’s the beauty of blogging platforms; changing the text in a couple of minutes is easy.

 Try that with a book.

-Currently, and we're referring to the Amconsure LED Grow Lights here, we believe they are better than nothing, but LED shop lights will grow microgreens better.
+We’re referring to the Amconsure LED Grow Lights here; we believe they are better than nothing, but LED shop lights will grow microgreens better.

 However, the Amconsure, and others very much like it, will fit the bill in places where hanging a shop light is impossible or too unsightly.